Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Results and Discussion

 To assess whether the observed improvements depend on embedding-specific tuning, we compare embedding-agnostic and embedding-specific hyperparameter settings, as summarized in \Cref{tab:avg_perf}.
 Overall, max pooling performs slightly worse than temporal mean pooling, although the difference is not statistically significant, while \ac{gwrp} provides moderate improvements that lose statistical significance under embedding-agnostic settings.
 In contrast, both \ac{gem} and \ac{rdp} yield consistent and statistically significant gains over mean pooling even without embedding-specific tuning, indicating that the benefits of advanced temporal aggregation are not merely a consequence of hyperparameter adaptation.
-Among these methods, \ac{gem} exhibits particularly stable performance across both regimes, whereas \ac{rdp} achieves substantially larger improvements when embedding-specific hyperparameters are employed, suggesting that it benefits from adaptation to the characteristics of individual embedding models.
-Across all evaluated strategies, the hybrid \ac{rdp}+\ac{gem} pooling approach achieves the best overall performance, with its gains similarly amplified under embedding-specific settings, indicating that its effectiveness is primarily driven by the adaptive weighting mechanism introduced by \ac{rdp}.
+Among these methods, \ac{gem} exhibits the most stable performance across both regimes, whereas \ac{rdp} improves the average performance by 0.84 percentage points under embedding-specific hyperparameter settings compared with 0.40 percentage points under embedding-agnostic settings, suggesting that it benefits from adaptation to the characteristics of individual embedding models.
+Across all strategies, the hybrid \ac{rdp}+\ac{gem} variant achieves average performance comparable to the strongest individual pooling strategies, indicating that combining adaptive temporal weighting and feature-wise non-linear aggregation does not compromise performance across the evaluated embedding models.

+Although the absolute improvements are modest, they are obtained solely by replacing the temporal pooling operation without modifying the embedding model or anomaly scoring backend.
+Moreover, the improvements achieved by \ac{gem}, \ac{rdp}, and \ac{rdp}+\ac{gem} remain statistically significant across datasets and embeddings.
+These findings demonstrate that temporal pooling constitutes an important yet previously overlooked design choice in training-free ASD.
+Rather than adopting temporal mean pooling by default, the pooling strategy should be selected according to the characteristics of the embedding representation.